 Try to think like a customer when writing articles for your blog.
 Providing interesting useful information is the name of the game, the details of an internal re-structure may well be less than enthralling to anyone outside your company.
 The opening of a new store or a new product launch will still be of interest to your customers but to get to the nitty gritty and provide the kind of articles that people might genuinely value and share, you are going to have to work a little harder.

 To give you ideas for blog posts speak to your sales team and your customer services representatives, they will have a clear idea of what your customers are interested in (they may even be able to write them for you).
-A social media agency would advise you to keep an eye on your Facebook wall to see what your customers are talking about: requests for information or technical help, interesting/new uses for your products, complaints, these are all great subjects for your blog posts.
+A SEO agency would advise you to keep an eye on your Facebook wall to see what your customers are talking about: requests for information or technical help, interesting/new uses for your products, complaints, these are all great subjects for your blog posts.

 Avoid PR and marketing.